ocbnet/layout/README.md

 <pre>OCBNET.Layout(force)</pre>

 Main function to layout all widgets.
-Take an optional force argument which is passed to each layout method.
+Takes an optional force argument which is passed to each layout method (as data.force).
 Always call this function when the widget dimensions changed by some event other than resize.

 <pre>OCBNET.Layout.add(widget)</pre>